Think Global: History

-Production of the THINK City car at Valmet Automotive started on December 10, 2009 in Uusikaupunki, Finland.
+Production of the THINK City car at Valmet Automotive started on December 10, 2009, in Uusikaupunki, Finland.

-On January 5, 2010 THINK announced plans to manufacture the THINK City in Elkhart, Indiana beginning in 2011.
+On January 5, 2010, THINK announced plans to manufacture the THINK City in Elkhart, Indiana beginning in 2011.

-On April 6, 2010 THINK announced plans to begin selling the THINK City in the U.S. in 2010.
+On April 6, 2010, THINK announced plans to begin selling the THINK City in the U.S. in 2010.

-December 2010, the first 15 THINK electric cars made in the Elkhart, Indiana, assembly plant were delivered to its customer – the state of Indiana – for government fleet use.
+On December 2010, the first 15 THINK electric cars made in the Elkhart, Indiana, assembly plant were delivered to its customer – the state of Indiana – for government fleet use.
 This marks the first time that an American-made electric vehicle with Lithium-ion batteries has been purchased for U.S. fleet operation.
 The vehicles delivered were the THINK City model, which is a pure electric vehicle that produces zero emissions and is capable of traveling as far as 100 mi on a single charge.

-“Our delivery today is part of a larger effort to help transform the U.S. light-duty vehicle fleet from one that is mostly dependent on imported oil, to one that is fueled entirely by domestically produced electric energy,” said Barry Engle, THINK CEO.
-Engle continued, “As part of that goal, we’ve made a strategic decision to target initially the many millions of fleet vehicles in operation in the U.S. market…These fleets can jumpstart vehicle electrification in America’s cities and help push the industry past early adopters into mainstream consumer markets.”
+"Our delivery today is part of a larger effort to help transform the U.S. light-duty vehicle fleet from one that is mostly dependent on imported oil, to one that is fueled entirely by domestically produced electric energy," said Barry Engle, THINK CEO.
+Engle continued, "As part of that goal, we've made a strategic decision to target initially the many millions of fleet vehicles in operation in the U.S. market…These fleets can jumpstart vehicle electrification in America's cities and help push the industry past early adopters into mainstream consumer markets."

 Production of the Th!nk City was stopped in March 2011 and the company filed for bankruptcy on June 22, 2011, for the fourth time in 20 years.

 Think Global's assets were bought by Electric Mobility Solutions AS in July 2011, including shares of wholly owned subsidiaries THINK North America and THINK UK.
 The new owners announced that production is scheduled to restart in early 2012 with a refined Think City.
 However, despite such announcements production ceased in August 2012.

-In January 2013, an email sent to existing Think City customer included the sentence "For 2013, our focus is on serving our customers, while developing the next model THINK EV." thus hinting that another Think EV is in development.

 Models

+Ford TH!NK City

+The two door Think City could seat a driver and a passenger and had a top speed of 56 mph.
+The car had an acceleration speed of zero to 30 mph in seven seconds and weighed 2,075 pounds.
+The model was 9.8 ft long, 5.25 ft wide, and 5.1 ft high.